poise/poise-python/README.md

 This cookbook can install at least Python 2.7, Python 3, and PyPy on all supported platforms (Debian, Ubuntu, RHEL, CentOS, Fedora).

+## Requirements

+Chef 12 or newer is required.

 ## Attributes

 Attributes are used to configure the default recipe.